What You Should Know About IV Sedation Dentistry for Implants

 What if I Don’t Need or Desire Intravenous Sedation?

 IV sedation in Courtice is just one of the options available, so if you feel you will be comfortable with a lower level of sedation, we can tailor your appointment to meet your needs, using other treatments like nitrous oxide or oral sedatives.
 Many people are familiar with nitrous oxide, better known as laughing gas, where you inhale the gas through a small nose mask for the duration of treatment.
-It is perfect for anyone who only feels mildly anxious and wants to feel a bit more relaxed and comfortable.
+It is perfect for anyone who only feels mildly anxious and wants to feel more relaxed and comfortable.
 The gas produces feelings of relaxation and mild euphoria and takes effect within seconds.

 Alternatively, oral sedation in Clarington is given in pill form shortly before your appointment, so it has time to take effect before you sit in the dental chair.
 It can provide a deeper level of sedation and may be combined with nitrous oxide to help ensure you feel more comfortable.